-Critical Audit Matters
+Critical Audit Matter

 The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
-The communication of a critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing separate opinions on the critical audit matter or on the accounts or disclosures to which it relates.
+The communication of the critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

+Genentech Agreement

-Genentech Agreement Description of the Matter As more fully described in Note 3 of the consolidated financial statements, Genentech Agreement revenue is estimated to be recognized over a period of eight to nine years from the effective date.
-The non-refundable upfront consideration of \$300.0 million is recognized using a proportional performance model through an input method based on costs incurred relative to the total estimated costs of research and development efforts.
-For the year ended December 31, 2022, total revenue recognized was \$62.8 million and the related deferred revenue at December 31, 2022 totaled \$87.3 million.
+Description of the Matter

+As more fully described in Note 3 of the consolidated financial statements, the Genentech Agreement revenue is estimated to be recognized over a period of approximately nine years from the effective date.
+The non-refundable consideration of \$310.0 million is recognized using a proportional performance model through an input method based on costs incurred relative to the total estimated costs of research and development efforts.
+For the year ended December 31, 2023, total revenue recognized was \$42.6 million and the related deferred revenue at December 31, 2023 totaled \$54.7 million.

 Auditing management's estimate of the total expected research and development costs at completion is complex and requires judgment as a result of the uncertainties of the ultimate progression of the customized product paths, timing and path of development and commercialization decisions, which are controlled by Genentech.

-How We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's process to evaluate the progress of the collaboration and the likely path of future development based on significant decisions made by Genentech communicated through the joint committees and any resulting impacts on the total costs of research and development efforts for the collaboration.
+How We Addressed the Matter in Our Audit

+We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls over the Company's process to evaluate the progress of the collaboration and the likely path of future development based on significant decisions made by Genentech communicated through the joint committees and any resulting impacts on the total costs of research and development efforts for the collaboration.

 To test the estimate of total expected research and development costs, we performed audit procedures that included, among others, observing the quarterly meetings with accounting and the Company collaboration managers discussing the status of the collaboration and the future development for the customized product paths, and investigating any changes to the development path.
-We also reviewed supporting documentation to corroborate progress and status of the overall timeline, including meeting minutes from the joint committees. /s/ Ernst & Young LLP We have served as the Company's audit Seattle, Washington or since 2015
+We also reviewed supporting documentation to corroborate progress and status of the overall timeline, including meeting minutes from the joint committees.

-February 14, 2023
+/s/ Ernst & Young LLP We have served as the Company's auditor since 2015 Seattle, Washington February 29, 2024